Azure/acr/docs/FAQ.md

 redirect_url=$(curl -s -D - -H "Authorization: basic $credential" https://$registry.azurecr.io/v2/$repository/blobs/$digest | grep "^Location: " | cut -d " " -f2 | tr -d '\r')
 curl $redirect_url
 ```

+### Why does the Azure Portal not list all my repositories or tags?

+If your registry has `more than 100` repositories/tags, please use `Firefox/Chrome` browser to list them all as `Edge` browser currently doesn't support this.
+You can still see atmost 100 listings on the Edge browser.

 ## Tasks